 MediShield Life is like basic healthcare which every Singaporean has.

 Once you understand what it is, you can consider enhancing it with an Integrated Shield Plan from a private insurer.

-- This is really important because you get access to higher and probably, more timely care
+- This is really important because you get access to higher non-subsidised wards*

 - You don’t have to opt for private hospital cover if you don’t want to, but a Class A ward in a government hospital should be considered especially if you’re increasing the yearly claim limit from $100,000 (under Medishield Life)